viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 categories: [english]
 ---

-In this article about Python's built-in `unittest.mock` library, I address my personal needs in a very practical way to handle mocking in Python, guided by questions I usually make when I want to write tests and use mock objects.
+In this article about Python's built-in `unittest.mock` library, I address my personal needs in a very practical way to handle mocking in Python.
+It is guided by, and based on questions that usually arise when I am writing tests that use mock objects.

-When we talk about mocks, we are really talking about doubles.
-In the cinema industry, doubles are people who risk their lives in dangerous takes to preserve the famous actor.
-If a double get hurt the audience won't feel anything because the star artist will continue appearing in the movie and attending interviews.
-So, a double is someone who preserves the "actual" artist.
+When we talk about mocks, we are really talking about "stunt doubles".
+In the cinema industry, they are people who replace the main actors in risky scenes.
+If a stunt double gets hurt, the audience will not perceive that an accident has occured, because the original actor will continue appearing in the movie consistently.
+Therefore, a stunt double is someone who preserves the “actual” actor.

-In automated testing techniques we have a wide range of names to specify doubles.
-Martin Fowler's great article [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs) clarifies this grey field.
-I suggest you read it and come back here, if you are unfamiliar with the difference between dummy, fake, stub, spy and mock.

-As you now understood (or already knew about) test doubles, we can say in a nutshell, when testing you usually do:
+In automated testing techniques, "stunt doubles" are also very welcome.
+They help us to test some functionality (class method or function), playing a secondary but important role.
+They can be known by different names, according to the role the play in each moment.

+If you are unfamiliar with the differences between dummy, fake, stub, spy and mock (all names for test doubles), I suggest you read a great article by Martin Fowler, [Mocks aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs).

+Usually, test doubles are helpful to:

-1. Ignore some class or method used by your code under test;
+1. Ignore some class or method used by your code under test, but unimportant in some test;
 2. Configure what a specific method returns;
 3. Check how some method was called by the code under test.

-We go through these topics, but first I will introduce the simple Python class we will use for all code examples here:
+We will approach all these topics, but first I need to introduce a very simple Python class that we will use in all code examples here:

 ```
 class A:
     def f(self):
-        return "original f()"
+        return "The real f()"

     def g(self):
-        return "original g()"
+        return "The real g()"
 ```

-All implementations will use it to demonstrate how to handle mocking in Python.
+All tests will use it to show you how to manage mocking in Python.

-It is important to state I consider you already know the basics of the `unittest.mock` library.
-So, I do not touch [where to patch](https://docs.python.org/3.7/library/unittest.mock.html#where-to-patch) here.
+It is important to say we will not discuss how to use `unittest.mock`.
+Instead, we will focus on the situations a test double is useful and how to involve them in action.

-Then, let's get started.
+Thus, let's get started.

 ## I want to ignore the real thing

-I don't want to see the work of some real class, probably because it touches the database, or it accesses an external API, or it does something unimportant to this test case.
+We can use a test double to replace some production code we don't want it running for some reason.
+Maybe because it touches the database, or it accesses an external API.
+Whatever the reason, the real code must not run.
+So, test double for the rescue!

-Also, I don't want to know anything about what the production code did with it, nor set any return value from its methods.
-I really just want nothing to be done when it's called.
+When the code under test calls our test double (a "dummy", in this case), no error will happen.
+This kind of test double is useful to fill some required argument, or to replace some function we use, but isn't important for this very test.

+If that replaced code returns some value, we must not care about it.
+The only behaviour we aim is: do not show any error.
+It must not be perceived.

 Solution: We want a dummy implementation.
 Just `patch` the class and forget it.